Chamomile Essential Oil- Benefits, Uses, and Origin

 Traditional uses of Chamomile Essential Oil

 In Ancient Egypt, the chamomile was a symbol of dedication to their gods.
 It symbolises the sun and was dedicated to Ra, the sun god.
-Chamomile oil also used for embalming along with sandalwood essential oil in ancient Egypt it was also used to cure malaria.
+Chamomile oil is also used for embalming, along with sandalwood essential oil.
+In ancient Egypt, it was also used to cure malaria.

-The 16th century chamomile oil was used as a painkiller and for treating digestive disorders.
-During ceremonies people would scatter chamomile all over the ground or the floor so that when stepped on, the plant will release its fragrant scent all over the place.
+The 16th-century chamomile oil was used as a painkiller and for treating digestive disorders.
+During ceremonies, people would scatter chamomile all over the ground or the floor so that when stepped on, the plant would release its fragrant scent all over the place.

 Benefits of using chamomile essential oil